-Learning Outcome: Micro 3: Discuss different types of market system and the gains that can be
+Learning Outcome: Micro-3: Discuss different types of market systems and the gains that can be made

-63) What shape does a production possibilities frontier take if it displays increasing opportunity costs?
+196) What shape does a production possibilities frontier take if it displays increasing opportunity costs?
 What shape does a production possibilities frontier take if it displays constant opportunity costs?
 Which shape is most common in production situations?